 LPWC is a clustering algorithm specialized for time series data.
 Unlike general clustering methods, it detects related temporal patterns that occur at similar times even if they are not perfectly synchronized.
 Thevaa Chandereng led the development.

 ML4Bio is a Python package used to introduce machine learning concepts to a biology audience in a workshop format.
 It focuses on classification and wraps the scikit-learn Python package.
 The workshop includes example datasets and guides to the machine learning pipeline and different classifiers.
-Fangzhou Mu led the development.
+Chris Magnano, Fangzhou Mu, and Milica Cvetkovic led the development.

 Omics Integrator is a suite of tools for integrating and building network models from multiple types of omic data (transcriptomic, epigenomic, proteomic, genomic, etc.).
 The Garnet module combines epigenomic and transcriptomic data to determine which transcription factors are relevant in a biological condition.
 The Forest module uses the prize-collecting Steiner forest (PCSF) algorithm to connect proteins of interest in a protein-protein interaction network, which may optionally include transcription factors from Garnet.
 The software was primarily developed by Ernest Fraenkel's lab.